karinayang454/karinayang454/README.md

-- 👋 Hi, I’m @karinayang454
+- 👋 Hi, I’m Karina Yang, a sophomore at USC majoring in CS and minoring in Dance.
-- 👀 I’m interested in data science and machine learning.
+- 👀 I’m interested in anything AI!
+Particularly the union of neuroscience + ML, AGI + NLP, and AI ethics.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning methods for fusing computer vision and deep survival analysis.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---